aaronjamesyoung/ajy-digitalgarden/src/site/notes/How I track books and reading with Obsidian.md

 * `series`, `seriesnumber`, `rating`, `readdates`, `shelf`, and `list` properties are not populated by the plugin.
 After adding a book note, you'll need to update these yourself.
 * For `shelf`, you can choose what you want to do.
 I set it to one of: `toread`, `reading`, `read`, or `stopped`.
 * `list` is meant to be a freeform field; I use it to create a list of [[Recommended Books\|Recommended Books]].
 * `cover` has been updated from the default cover URL that the plugin provides.
-This version will give you large-format covers instead of small.
+This version will give you large-format covers instead of small (also, the small covers often include a page curl).
 * For `rating`, I use a number (1-5).
 My dataview queries below convert these to star emojis.
 * `readdates` is meant to accomodate multiple rereads.
 You would fill it out like this: